-Sit down and think about that dream job and the goals you want and need to accomplish along the way.
-How have your previous positions helped you on that journey?
-How will your next role change put you a step closer to achieving those goals?
-Formulate your plan, then be ready and able to speak about it clearly and with enthusiasm with hiring managers.
+Sit down and think about that dream job.
+Determine the goals you want and need to accomplish.
+How have your previous roles helped you on that journey?
+How will your next role put you closer to achieving those goals?
+Formulate your plan.
+Then, be ready and able to speak about it with hiring managers.

-- Think about your life outside of work.
+In order to keep frequent moves from hurting your career, emphasize your life outside of work.
+Firstly, think about your life outside of work.
 What hobbies or interests do you have?
-If you can demonstrate that you are committed to a pet project or have developed an in-depth knowledge of and passion for a particular hobby, organizations may appreciate that passion and see that you are someone who holds commitments.
+How did you commit to these?
+Also, for what length of time did you commit to these?
+Demonstrate that you committed to a pet project or have in-depth knowledge of and passion for a hobby.
+Organizations may appreciate that passion and conclude that you are someone who holds commitments.

 Job-hopping shouldn’t be the only feature on your resume.
 If you make frequent moves, then be sure to emphasize other aspects of you.
 This may make you appealing as a worker.
 Hiring managers may be eager to put you on their teams.

 The appearance of job-hopping can make it difficult to obtain that next role.
 However, if you focus on these four things, you will be on your way to moving up your own career ladder.
 These four tips are designed to help you work towards your unique career goals.
 In order to keep frequent moves from hurting your career, run towards something.
 In the same fashion, don’t run away from something.
 Then, demonstrate a complete understanding of the role and organization.
 Finally, emphasize your passion and commitment to things outside of work.
 Contact us for more career tips.